cloudnux/cloudnux/packages/cli/readme.md

 ## Task System

-Tasks are the core building blocks of EPF workflows.
+Tasks are the core building blocks of CloudNux workflows.
 Each task has:

 ```typescript
 {